PaddlePaddle/book/label_semantic_roles/README.en.md

 ## Background

 Natural Language Analysis contains three components: Lexical Analysis, Syntactic Analysis, and Semantic Analysis.
 Semantic Role Labelling (SRL) is one way for Shallow Semantic Analysis.
-A predicate of a sentence is seen as a property that a subject has or is characterized by, such as what it does, what it is or how it is, which mostly corresponds to the core of an event.
+A predicate of a sentence is a property that a subject possesses or is characterized, such as what it does, what it is or how it is, which mostly corresponds to the core of an event.
 The noun associated with a predicate is called Argument.
-Semantic roles express the abstract roles that arguments of a predicate can take in the event, such as Agent, Patient, Theme, Experiencer, Beneficiary, Instrument, Location, Goal and Source etc.
+Semantic roles express the abstract roles that arguments of a predicate can take in the event, such as Agent, Patient, Theme, Experiencer, Beneficiary, Instrument, Location, Goal and Source, etc.

-In the following example, “遇到” is Predicate (“Pred”)，“小明” is Agent，“小红” is Patient，“昨天” means when the event occurs (Time), and “公园” means where the event occurs (Location).
+In the following example, “遇到” (encounters) is a Predicate (“Pred”)，“小明” (Ming) is an Agent，“小红” (Hong) is a Patient，“昨天” (yesterday) indicates the Time, and “公园” (park) is the Location.

 $$\mbox{[小明]}_{\mbox{Agent}}\mbox{[昨天]}_{\mbox{Time}}\mbox{[晚上]}_\mbox{Time}\mbox{在[公园]}_{\mbox{Location}}\mbox{[遇到]}_{\mbox{Predicate}}\mbox{了[小红]}_{\mbox{Patient}}\mbox{。}$$

 Instead of in-depth analysis on semantic information, the goal of Semantic Role Labeling is to identify the relation of predicate and other constituents, e.g., predicate-argument structure, as specific semantic roles, which is an important intermediate step in a wide range of natural language understanding tasks (Information Extraction, Discourse Analysis, DeepQA etc).
-Predicates are always assumed to be given, the only thing is to identify arguments and their semantic roles.
+Predicates are always assumed to be given; the only thing is to identify arguments and their semantic roles.

-Standard SRL system mostly builds on top of Syntactic Analysis and contains 5 steps:
+Standard SRL system mostly builds on top of Syntactic Analysis and contains five steps:

 1. Construct a syntactic parse tree, as shown in Fig. 1
 2. Identity candidate arguments of given predicate from constructed syntactic parse tree.
 3. Prune most unlikely candidate arguments.
-4. Identify argument, which is usually solved as a binary classification problem.
+4. Identify arguments, often by a binary classifier.
 5. Multi-class semantic role labeling.
 Steps 2-3 usually introduce hand-designed features based on Syntactic Analysis (step 1).